Tom Seaver, Hall of Fame pitcher, dies at 75

 Seaver, known as "Tom Terrific," won 311 games and had a 2.86 earned-run average over a 20-year major league career that spanned from 1967-1986.

 He was a member of the 1969 "Miracle Mets," winning the team's first World Series that year.

+"When he joined us as a rookie, he pitched like a 35-year-old," former teammate Ed Kranepool said.
+"He had a great head on his shoulders," adding they became a different team when Seaver walked into the locker room in 1967.

-He was elected to the Hall of Fame in 1992, when he was named on 98.8% of ballots cast.
+Seaver was elected to the Hall of Fame in 1992, when he was named on 98.8% of ballots cast.
 At the time, that was the highest voting percentage in history.

 "I am deeply saddened by the death of Tom Seaver, one of the greatest pitchers of all-time," MLB commissioner Rob Manfred said in a statement.
 "Tom was a gentleman who represented the best of our National Pastime.
 He was synonymous with the New York Mets and their unforgettable 1969 season.
 After their improbable World Series Championship, Tom became a household name to baseball fans -- a responsibility he carried out with distinction throughout his life.